teejaydub/reuse-boostc/BasicBus.md

 ### Straight-wired cables

 Cables MUST be wired "straight" - meaning the RJ11 plugs have opposite orientations on either end.
+Available cables seem to be inconsistent about this, because the POTS usage didn't care.

 One way to specify and check this is: When assembling cables, ensure that the plug tab faces the cable seam at one end, and the plug on the other end faces away from the cable seam.